-Bourdaloue wrote his sermons and memorized them; a habit which we utterly coudemn.
+Bourdaloue wrote his sermons and memorized them; a habit which we utterly condemn.
 It throws the whole labor upon the memory, and the mind is engaged in a continued effort to grasp the discourse as it has been written out, without losing a passage; so that the heart has nothing to do with the performance.
 It is said of Bourdaloue that he experienced inexpressible anguish until he reached the last word of his sermon.
 He kept his eyes almost always closed; his motions were uneasy; his sentences were too fast or too slow; his gestures often unsuited to the subject; and every thing betrayed a prodigious effort of the memory.
-He never enjoyed one of his own discourses till he had preached it several times, and was entirely familiar with it.
-Yet he was a great preacher.
+He never enjoyed one of his own discourses till he had preached it several preacher.
 Marmomtel's description is a fine one: "The eloquence of Bourdaloue seems to have the impenetrable solidity and the irresistible impetus of a warlike column which advances with slow tread, but whose order and momentum announce that all is going to give way before it."
 He was accustomed to make the most elaborate preparation for his sermons.
 Massillon grew up into a rival; young and brilliant, he was greatly admired; and Bourdaloue, in the decline of life, said of him, "he must increase, but I shall decrease."
-M. Bungener thinks that posterity has reversed the sentence.
+M. Bungeper thinks that posterity has reversed the sentence.